How can I help my loved one during a psychotic episode?

 Being Prepared for a Crisis

 Being prepared for a crisis by learning about resources and support services allows you to act fast and make good decisions.
 You may find the information contained in the section of NAMI’s website on Getting Treatment During a Crisis to be particularly helpful.
-You may also find our NAMI Guide, Navigating a Mental Health Crisis to be extremely informative.
+You can also use NAMI’s Navigating a Mental Health Crisisresource guide to navigate the crisis and make a plan for any crises that come up in the future.
 Practical tips for what to do and how to react when a loved one is experiencing psychosis and in or near a crisis may be found here.
-Additionally, the My Mental Health Crisis Plan App lets individuals clearly state treatment preferences, decide who can make decisions on their behalf, and share a crisis plan with doctors and other members of their care team.
+The My Mental Health Crisis Plan Applets individuals clearly state treatment preferences, decide who can make decisions on their behalf, and share a crisis plan with doctors and other members of their care team.

 Hours of operation Monday-Friday, 10 a.m. – 10 p.m.
 EST